 This next image shows the backside of the warrant, and indicates that it was transferred to Henry Beeson on 11 Feb 1780, and then from him to William Brashear on 25 Apr 1780.

-Below are digital images of the original plat and description drawn by Ben Stansbury on 12 Mar 1781.
+Below is a transcription of the survey followed by digital images of the original plat and description drawn by Ben Stansbury on 12 Mar 1781.
 The first image comes from Bullitt County Plat Book I. The next one is the original survey.
 Note that William's son Nicholas' name is written in.
 The backside is shown next.
 Note that this plat was drawn facing the south instead of the north, so Brashear's land was on the north side of Salt River and west side of Floyd's Fork.

 Although Stansberry completed the survey in 1781, it was not until 1792 that Brashear's patent was granted.
 A digital image of that patent, as written in Grant Book 16, pages 176-177, is shown below.
 Beneath it is a transcription of the patent.